36 Photography Ideas You Can Try At Home

 Photo by Aria Titus

-7. Architectural Photography
+7. Take an Architectural Photograph

-When we hear the word architectural photography, we think of great outdoor architecture.
+When we hear the phrase architectural photography, we think of great outdoor architecture.
 The houses that we live in are also architectural structures, and most of the time, we have some interesting and fine details in our own homes that we often overlook.

 Look around the house and develop interesting areas or parts of the home that can be captured to portray interesting architectural details.
 A simple contrast in colors, details in a railing, etc., can be beautifully and creatively captured for architectural photography.